 Archive For The “Uncategorized” Category

-Today we’ve added 52 new volumes and updated thirteen volumes in Massachusetts: (Image-Only) Roman Catholic Archdiocese of Boston Records, 1789-1920 from Our Lady Help of Christians (Newton), Sacred Heart (Lynn), St. Jean Baptiste (Lynn), St. John the Evangelist (Newton), St. Leonard of Port Maurice (Boston), St. Mary (Lynn), St. Patrick (Lynn), and St. Theresa of Avila (West Roxbury).
-This update adds over 12,700 new pages to browse.
+Today we’ve added five new volumes and updated three volumes in Massachusetts: Roman Catholic Archdiocese of Boston Records, 1789-1920 from Our Lady Help of Christians in Newton.
+This update adds over 17,000 records and over 52,000 names to search.

-The new volumes are listed below.
+The new and updated volumes are listed below.
 Volumes with an asterisk have been updated.
 Previously they were truncated to only display records from before January 1, 1901.
-Now they are presented on our site either in their complete form or with the records up to December 31, 1920:
+Now they are presented on our site in their complete form or presenting records up to December 31, 1920:

 Our Lady Help of Christians (Newton) Baptisms, 1898-1904*